 Hey, how you doing?

-I traded design work for shop time and materials at my university studio, and hand crafted all of the parts from solid wood.
+We traded design work for shop time and materials at our university studio, and hand crafted all of the parts from solid wood.
 Every shelf is 16" wide X 9" deep and a minimal 1/2" thick.
 A modular rail-based design along with customization options, allowing it to be tailored to the style or size of any space.

 Also this shelf has no nails hammered and can be assembled or de-assembled at ease.